varvv/contract-deployments/README.md

 - For fault proof upgrade: `make setup-upgrade-fault-proofs network=<network>`
 - For safe management tasks: `make setup-safe-management network=<network>`
 - For funding tasks: `make setup-funding network=<network>`
+- For updating the partner threshold in Base Bridge: `make setup-bridge-partner-threshold network=<network>`
 - For pausing / un-pausing Base Bridge: `make setup-bridge-pause network=<network>`

 Next, `cd` into the directory that was created for you and follow the steps listed below for the relevant template.